Overall Best Pick: A2 Hosting

-The company had been relying on two separate teams of developers.
+The problem was that the company had been relying on two separate teams of developers.
 One was handling browser-specific code while the other team wrote app-layer-specific code.
-While this approach had its benefits, it occasionally triggered inconsistencies between the two architectures.
+Although this approach admittedly had its benefits, it occasionally triggered inconsistencies between the two system architectures.

 PayPal subsequently responded by hiring a team of full-stack developers to shift its entire system from Java to Node.js.
-The result was a holistically unified platform that has proven to be much faster and more reliable than the previous system.
+And the result was a holistically unified platform that has proven to be much faster and more reliable than the previous system.

 Although Uber was not the premier taxi app, it has grown to become the most widely-used ride-hailing app in the world.
-Its Node.js foundation was particularly instrumental in Uber’s journey to the top, as it efficiently facilitated the company’s continued expansion.
+Its Node.js foundation, in particular, has been instrumental in the app’s journey to the top, as the accompanying properties allowed Uber to expand easily and cheaply.

-Node.js has helped Uber adapt to increased service demand by progressively scaling up its resources without compromising the overall user experience.
+In short, Node.js has helped Uber adapt to increased service demand by progressively scaling up system resources without compromising the corresponding user experience.

 The Bottom Line – Which Is The Best For You?

 All things considered, there’s no provider that offers the ultimate best hosting services for all Node.js applications.
 What you choose depends on your needs and budget.